JoshisonGitHub/TypescriptProject/Guide for Learners.md

 2. Get a feel for how developing a project with Typescript works
 3. Learn more about building and running a website using Typescript

 [Here](https://www.youtube.com/watch?v=kSukGsJ0s9A) is a link to a YouTube tutorial on setting up a project using Typescript.
-The video, although useful, is fast paced, so here is summary of the video in easy to follow steps:
+The video, although useful, is fast paced, so here is summary of the project setup segment from the video in easy to follow steps:

-Hover the mouse over the images for more information
+Hover the mouse over the images for more information.

 ![Image of text 'npm install -g typescipt'](/images/npm_install.png "Install Typescript by typing 'npm install -g typescript' into the console.
 Remember to have NodeJS installed for this command to work")